SDanS/ssl_api_test/README.md

 * See if there is a way to simply make it more permissive.

 csf is installed on the blesta directadmin server.
-This too causes failures that are very quite.
+This too causes failures that are silent.

+- [x]   Finish nameservers
+- [ ]   Test nameservers
+- [ ]   Create subdomains and addon domains
 - [ ]   Generate Certs for each domain and subdomain
 - [ ]   Work out authentication scripts.
 - [ ]   Spec out api calls.